I’ve seen a few posts recently about the importance of PhD students using social media.

 This is not intended to be a comprehensive round up of both sides of the argument, but rather to ask the promoters of social media within academia to at least acknowledge that another side of the argument exists.

 I think we should avoid evangelical promotion of social media in favour of a more nuanced discussion that addresses its limitations and acknowledges the potential dangers.
-So to answer the question, “is social media essential for PhD students”, I would have to say no, it is not essential, but it might be useful for some.
+So to answer the question, “are social media essential for PhD students”, I would have to say no, they are not essential, but might be useful for some.